fac25/tfb-cocoon-kids-big-hug/README.md

 ## Project learnings

 ### Did your team work effectively?
+we broke down tasks into smaller issues and assigned them to pairs or individual people.
+In that sense we worked effectively.
+We did not research some things enough (reach.ui) and therefor got stuck with some things.
+Also we discussed many things over and over again, without acutally researching what the best way to to things would be.

 ### What would you do differently next time?

+- Two days at the first week to research the tech we're going to use

+- Plan data structure properly.

 ## Research and findings